 Four Stroke engine

-In a four-stroke engine, the piston moves two times upward ( from BDC to TDC) and two times downward ( from TDC to BDC).
+The piston moves two times upward ( from BDC to TDC) and two times downward ( from TDC to BDC).
 So in total, there are four strokes.
 Typical examples are Car engines.

 Types of fuel used